morpc/morpc-gtfs-to-public-transit-network/README.md

 # GTFS To Public Transit Network

-This tool is to create the Public Transit Network from GTFS files.
+This tool creates transit line file from GTFS files for Cube 6 models.
 It identifies the existing nodes and links in the given network and creates transit-only nodes and links to fill in the gaps.
 The transit-only links replicate exactly the shape of the route.
 The transit-only nodes are located as the projection of the missing bus stops to the route.

 Go to './BASE/morpc/images' for figures of the 2018 COTA route variations (i.e., shape IDs) like the one below.
 <p align="center">